pjtunstall/filler/README.md

   program --duration 75
 ```

 You can exit the game at any time with Ctrl+C, or press escape to exit the visualizer.
 Adjust the scale according to preference, choice of map, and screen size.
-For me, `-s 10` is good for the biggest map, `map02`.
-The default `-s 20` works for the medium-sized map, `map01`.
+On a 14" screen, for example, a reasonable choice is `-s 10` for the biggest map, `map02`.
+The default `-s 20` should be okay for the medium-sized map, `map01`.
 For the smallest, `map00`, you could try `-s 40`.

 ## Tests and error handling